lukiies/mpublish/README.md

 - write meteor application in your mac and go to this directory
 - mpublish.sh --server=root@your-web.org --site=site1.your-web.org

-This is simple as that.
+That is as simple as it should be.
 You can now go in browser to site1.your-web.org and application should just works.
 In the background mpublish.sh:
 - create and send bundle of meteor app to your server
 - makes backup of existing app in server befour replacing
 - convert meteor app into nodejs app